Environmental and sustainability

 - 2012: New compressor system with heat exchangers at every compressor to support the heating process

-Through these measures, we have achieved an average annual energy saving of 30 % since 2009.
+Through these measures, we have lowered energy consumption by an average of 30 % since 2009.

 Product-related environmental protection - avoiding hazardous substances